Normalization for planar string diagrams and a quadratic equivalence algorithm

 \begin{proof} Let $F, G, H$ be diagrams with $G {}_R\leftarrow F \rightarrow_R H$.
 If the two pairs of nodes exchanged in the two branches are disjoint, then the exchanges commute and we can close the diagram in one step: we have $H \Rarrow K$ and $G \Rarrow K$.
 Otherwise, the rewriting patterns overlap.
 There are nodes $u$, $v$ and $w$ in $F$, such that $u$ and $v$ are adjacent and are exchanged to obtain $G$, and $v$ and $w$ are adjacent and are exchanged to obtain $H$.
 The situation looks like this:

 As $u$ and $v$ can be exchanged in $F$, there is no edge from the output of $v$ to the input of $u$, and any edge going from the output of $w$ to the input of $u$ has to pass to the left of $v$.
 As $v$ and $w$ can be exchanged in $F$, there is no edge from the output of $w$ to the input of $v$, and any edge going from the output of $w$ to the input of $u$ has to pass to the right of $v$, which is impossible by the previous observation, so there is no edge from $w$ to $u$.
 Therefore, $w$ and $u$ can be exchanged both in $G$ and $H$.
-In the resulting diagrams, we can then exchange $(v,w)$ and $(u,v)$ respectively, which closes the diagram. \end{proof}
+In the resulting diagrams, we can then exchange $(v,w)$ and $(u,v)$ respectively, which closes the diagram.
+Note that the braids representation of both sides of the diagram correspond to the Reidemeister type 3 move. \end{proof}

-\begin{theorem} Right exchanges are confluent and therefore define normal forms for diagrams under the equivalence relation induced by exchanges. \end{theorem}
+\begin{thm} Right reductions are confluent and therefore define normal forms for diagrams under the equivalence relation induced by exchanges. \end{thm}

 \begin{proof} By Theorem~\ref{thm:termination-connected-bound} the reduction is terminating and by Lemma~\ref{lemma:locally-confluent} it is locally confluent, so by Newman's lemma right reductions are confluent.
 Therefore, the right normal form for a given diagram can be obtained by applying any legal right exchanges until a normal form is reached. \end{proof}